 Records and Documentation Intent Applicable Indicator Required for Compliance 76.
-Service Agreement, To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
+Service Agreement, ✓ Financial Records Service agencies shall have a signed service agreement with the host family for each placement that addresses the roles and responsibilities of the host family, including maintaining financial and administrative records.
+Policy Directives for Service Agencies regarding the Host Family Program 2.0 To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
 The signed service agreement with the host family must address maintaining financial and administrative records.
 Host Family Program only.
 Service Agreement Financial Records A letter and/or documentation confirming completion of corrective action.

 Records and Documentation Intent Applicable Indicator Required for Compliance 77.
-Service Agreement, To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
+Service Agreement, Ongoing Training Service agencies shall have a signed service agreement with the host family for each placement that addresses the roles and responsibilities of the host family, including participating in initial and ongoing training and reviews with the service agency at least annually.
+Policy Directives for Service Agencies regarding the Host Family Program 2.0 To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
 The signed service agreement with the host family must address participating in initial and ongoing training and reviews with the service agency at least annually.
 Host Family Program only.
 Service Agreement A letter and/or documentation confirming completion of corrective action.

-Records and Documentati on Intent Applicable Indicator Required for Compliance 78.
-Service Agreement, ◆ Regular Communication Service agencies shall have a signed service agreement with the host family for each placement that addresses the roles and responsibilities of the host family, including maintaining regular communication with the service agency and providing updates (e.g. changes in the individual behaviour or support needs, changes in family situation including any new proposed placement, serious accident injury).
-Policy Directives for Service Agencies regarding the Host Family Program 2.0 agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
+Records and Documentation Intent Applicable Indicator Required for Compliance 78.
+Service Agreement, ▶ Regular Communication Service agencies shall have a signed service agreement with the host family for each placement that addresses the roles and responsibilities of the host family, including maintaining regular communication with the service agency and providing updates (e.g. changes in the individual's behaviour or support needs, changes in family situation including any new proposed placement, serious accident or injury).
+Policy Directives for Service Agencies regarding the Host Family Program 2.0 To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
 The signed service agreement with the host family must address maintaining regular communication with the service agency and providing updates.
 Host Family Program only.
 Service Agreement A letter and/or documentation confirming completion of corrective action.